-Instead of the cheap, bulk-pack polyurethane sponges that get nasty all too fast, purchase a couple of quality biodegradable cellulose sponges that you can wash in the dishwasher (or boil in water) and reuse many times!
+Instead of the cheap, bulk-pack polyurethane sponges that get nasty all too fast, purchase a couple of Swedish dishcloths–quality biodegradable cellulose sponges.
+You can wash these in the dishwasher (or boil in water) and reuse many times!
 You can also look for microfiber sponges, which can be tossed in the laundry.

 6. Lunch gear

 There are tons of waste-free, reusable lunch gear options.
 Look for reusable snack bags, glass or stainless steel water bottles, washable bamboo utensils, and cloth napkins.

 Have a stash of these mesh produce bags in stock to bring to the grocery store (so you don’t have to use those plastic produce bags), or farmer’s market.
 Use them to store loose produce in your fridge or pantry.